Historia: Explorations in the History of Early Modern Empiricism

 Cooperation Partners:Professor Gianna Pomata (Universitá di Bologna, Italy), Professor Nancy Siraisi (Hunter College, New York, USA)

 In all its varieties, historia carried a strong empiricist connotation: it meant sensata cognitio, knowledge based on sense perception, as well as the report thereof.
-Historia was an epistemological category but was also what we could call an „epistemic genre“, a specialized way of writing down knowledge.
+Historia was an epistemological category but was also what we could call an "epistemic genre," a specialized way of writing down knowledge.
 In early modern medicine, for instance, historia and observatio were semi-interchangeable terms: they both indicated a new genre of medical writing containing a condensed report of first-hand observation.
 The notion of historia as direct observation (plus a critically examined tradition of observational reports) seems to have been exported from medicine into general philosophical parlance: in the philosophical lexicons, for instance, the paternity of historia as sensata cognitio is attributed to Galen.
-In general, in the early modern descriptive sciences--among which much of medicine and its ancillary disciplines may be included—the use of narrative historiae served to support claims to empiricism.
+In general, in the early modern descriptive sciences—among which much of medicine and its ancillary disciplines may be included—the use of narrative historiae served to support claims to empiricism.
 Investigating meanings and uses of historia, in consequence, means to explore the varieties and specificities of early modern empiricism and of early modern concepts of experience.
-In seventeenth-century experimental literature, as argued by Peter Dear, experience moved from indicating "a general statement about how things habitually behave" (as in the Aristotelian/Scholastic sense) to "statements describing specific events" (Discipline and Experience, Chicago 1995, 24-25, 85-92,125).
+In seventeenth-century experimental literature, as argued by Peter Dear, experience moved from indicating "a general statement about how things habitually behave" (as in the Aristotelian/Scholastic sense) to "statements describing specific events" (Discipline and Experience, Chicago 1995, 24-25, 85-92, 125).
 There seems to have been, in other words, a "historicization" of the concept of experience.
 Was this new concept of experience related to historia‘s new currency as a favourite format for the recording and communication of knowledge?
-A goal of our project in this respect is to locate historia within the early modern vocabulary of experience, comparing it with other key words such as casus, factum, res, particularia, experimenta, phaenomena, observationes.
+A goal of the project in this respect was to locate historia within the early modern vocabulary of experience, comparing it with other key words such as casus, factum, res, particularia, experimenta, phaenomena, observationes.
 Variations in the meaning and diffusion of these terms probably signal important changes in the intellectual practices constituting early modern empiricism.

-In recent years, all these aspects of early modern historia have been the subject of new, and we think exciting, scholarly work, but they are seldom considered together.
-This project and the resulting book bring together scholars working in some of these different fields (from the history of medicine and natural philosophy to that of antiquarianism, legal studies and historiography) to examine the entire range of uses of the term, with a common focus on historia as a key epistemic tool of early modern intellectual practices.
+In recent years, all these aspects of early modern historia have been the subject of new, and exciting, scholarly work, but they are seldom considered together.
+This project and the resulting book brought together scholars working in some of these different fields (from the history of medicine and natural philosophy to that of antiquarianism, legal studies and historiography) to examine the entire range of uses of the term, with a common focus on historia as a key epistemic tool of early modern intellectual practices.